National Heroes / Personalities / Luminariesof Nepal

 Amar Singh Thapa: national luminaries of Nepal

 He had a great responsibility and fought valiantly to protect the sovereignty and existence of the nation.
 When the war ended with the Treaty of Sugauli in 1816, Nepal lost its territory to British India.
 Amar Singh Thapa was against the treaty and it made him very unhappy.

 7. Bhimsen Thapa: National Hero of Nepal

 Bhimsen Thapa was one of the famous Prime Ministers of Nepal.
 He reformed the army and the social system.
 It is said that he tried to unite the entire South Asia to fight against British imperialism.
 He was a great patriot and a nationalist.
-Credit goes to him for building the Dharahara (the minar) of Kathmandu.
+Credit goes to him for building the Dharahara (the minor) of Kathmandu.

 8. Balbhadra Kunwar : National Hero of Nepal

-Like Amar Singh Thapa, Bala Bhadra Kunwar was a great soldier of Nepal.
+He was the in charge of the Nalapani Fort during the Anglo-Nepal War of 1814-16AD.
 During the Anglo-Nepal War, he showed the bravery of Nepali people in the battle of Nalapani.
 Although they were heavily outnumbered and poorly equipped, Nepalese army, under his command, fought against the army of the East India Company.
-Due to his heroism and bravery, he even received praise from his enemies, the British army generals.
-The British honoured him installing an inscription in memory of his bravery.
+He fought bravely with the British soldiers.

 9. Bhanu Bhakta Acharya: National Hero of Nepal